hobler/imsil-gui/README.md

 Editor` Button.

 Next, a small window will appear, informing the user that the data is loading.
-Once the data has been fully loaded and the notebook is set up, the small window closes and the IMSIL Input Parameter Editor appears.
+Once the data has been fully loaded, and the notebook is set up, the small window closes, and the IMSIL Input Parameter Editor appears.
 The Editor has several tabs, each following the same logic and structure.
 Every tab can consist of three sections: The Flags, the Entries and the index variable arrays.
 Some tabs contain all three sections, some contain only one or